-Denice Cora-Bramble, M.D., MBA, is the Chief Medical Officer and Executive Vice President of Ambulatory and Community Health Services at Children's National.
+Denice Cora-Bramble, M.D., MBA, is Executive Vice President and Chief Medical Officer for Ambulatory and Community Health Services at Children's National.
 In this role, she leads the tri-state clinical operations of Children’s primary and specialty sites, including regional outpatient centers, emergency departments, community health centers, pediatric practices, school-based health centers, mobile medical units as well as nursing services in DC Public Schools and Public Charter Schools.
-She also oversees the telemedicine program and the Children’s National Health Network.
+She oversees the telemedicine program and the Children’s National Health Network.
 Dr. Cora-Bramble has direct responsibility for more than 1,000 physicians, nurses and administrative staff members and oversees a budget of approximately $113 million.
+Dr. Cora-Bramble also serves as Senior Vice President of the Goldberg Center for Community Pediatric Health.

 After finishing a bachelor's of science degree at George Washington University, Dr. Cora-Bramble completed medical and pediatric residency training at Howard University and an MBA with a concentration in medical services management from Johns Hopkins University.
 Her professional development also included a three year W.K.
 Kellogg Foundation Leadership fellowship.
 Dr. Cora-Bramble held several leadership positions at the George Washington University Medical Center and the U.S. Department of Health and Human Services.